US Army WLAs in Wartime Photos and Publications

 'Hot Summer Sun' Sgt

-Larry Nolan poses on his ride under a hot summer sun.
+Larry Nolan poses on his ride under a hot Summer sun.
 The location of the

 photograph is not known but the vegetation and rocky surface would suggest